Help when living with a disability

 |Sole parent with one dependent child

-The Disability Allowance is usually paid straight into your bank account with your main benefit (or weekly if you don’t get any other assistance).
+The Disability Allowance is usually paid straight into your bank account with your main benefit or pension (or weekly if you don’t get any other assistanceff).
 The amount you get depends on the extra costs you have because of your disability, up to a certain amount, and it’s not taxed.

 The Disability Allowance can help pay for a number of things – as long as your doctor tells us you need them because of your disability.
 Over the page are some of the things we may be able to help with, and the sorts of proof we need to see – so keep all your receipts.